 – Content curation with regards to the illness

-The CEO appreciated that they have put together loads of information regarding the content, the USP of this platform and the acquisition strategy, instead of focusing on the technology.
+The CEO appreciated that they have put together loads of information regarding the content, the USP of this platform and the acquisition strategy, instead of focusing on technology.
 Technology might be a big distractor, and he agreed it would make all sense to outsource this bit.

 Digital native HCPs are more prone to this type of real-time meetings than older colleagues.
 Despite not having been broadly adopted by many pharma companies yet, it could be very impactful with an appropriately trained team.